 • Use consistent codes (e.g. colour, dress, facilities).

-These criteria are covered in more details in the the book and our book summary.
+These criteria are covered in more detail in our complete version of The E-Myth Revisited summary.

 3. Building a Small Business that Works

 Your Prototype will constant evolve as part of your business development process.
-Gerber explains what it means to constantly refine your business with the Innovation-Quantification-Orchestration loop (more details in the book or our book summary).
+Gerber explains what it means to constantly refine your business with the Innovation-Quantification-Orchestration loop which is covered in more detail in our complete summary.

 This is more than just habit or process.
 When you fully embrace and immerse yourself in continuous improvement and mastery, you feel a deeper connection with your work and enjoy a deeper level of fulfillment.